8 Big Travel Predictions for 2017

 “Experiencing the unknown, encountering different people and cultures, and testing new limits has always been at the core of what drives us to travel and 2017 is certainly shaping up to be an exciting year,” said Pepijn Rijvers, Chief Marketing Officer at Booking.com.
 “2017 travellers will have an insatiable appetite for adventure, but are also mindful of the impact those experiences can have on the local culture and issues surrounding sustainability.
 While we crave highly personalised human interaction and familiar comforts, we’re also expecting emerging technologies to enhance our experiences and get us closer to the things we care about faster and more intelligently.
 Whether it’s the other side of the planet or just down the street, we want to dig deeper, seeking authenticity and a real sense of connection at every step along the way.
 For us at Booking.com, it’s not just about the destination in 2017, it’s about the entire journey, and finding new ways to empower travellers through technology to express and savour their own unique travel lifestyle at every possible moment.”

-[i] According to data collected by Booking.com with 12,781 respondents across 13 markets in September 2016.
-Respondents had to be 18 years of age or older, had to have travelled at least once in 2016 and had to be planning at least one trip for 2017.
-All respondents had to consider themselves part of their travel decision-making process when planning most of their trips.
+[i] According to data collected by Booking.com across 10 markets in March 2016, with 1,000 respondents in each.
+Respondents had to be 18 years of age or older, had to have travelled at least once in 2015 and be planning at least one trip for 2016.
+All respondents had to be at least part of the decision-making process when planning most of their trips.